-You're hosting a wedding, "How much alcohol" is a BIG QUESTION you still have.
+“How much alcohol” is usually a BIG QUESTION.

-I've been using this exact same calculations for over 100 weddings and it always works like a charm.
+I’ve been using this same calculation for over 100 weddings, bridal showers, my parties, graduation parties, and even my Tuesday night neighborhood get-togethers.
+This alcohol calculation always works like a charm.

 How many hours are you hosting?
 I plan for one drink per person per hour for the average gathering.
-With that being said, you know your guests and the type of gathering you are hosting.
+With that, you know your guests and the type of gathering you are hosting.
+If you have a lot of hefty drinkers, you might want to up this to 1.5 or 2 drinks per person per hour.
 Calculate accordingly.

 Number of Guests